 It’s a good article.

 Baseball really hasn’t changed too much over the years except for instant replay and some small changes.
-What you see now is pretty much what you saw in 1920s.
+What you see now is pretty much what you saw in the 1920s except the players make a tad bit more.
 It’s one of the few things in America that stays consistent.

-It’s a game of numbers and history…From Honus Wagner to Babe Ruth to Ted Williams to Jackie Robinson to Willie Mays to Hank Aaron to Sandy Koufax to Clayton Kershaw to Mike Trout… No game has the history that baseball does that is as important.
+It’s a game of numbers and history…From Honus Wagner to Babe Ruth to Ted Williams to Jackie Robinson to Willie Mays to Hank Aaron to Sandy Koufax to Clayton Kershaw to Mike Trout… No sport’ has a history like baseball.
+Numbers and players are markers in that history.

-I love to listen to broadcasts on the radio and to catch a game in mid summer after I get done with what I am doing.
-In an instant I’m back on the little league and then high school field…in what Bruce Springsteen says…my…”Glory Days”
+I love to listen to broadcasts on the radio and to catch a game in mid-summer after I get done with what I am doing.
+In an instant, I’m back on the little league and then high school field.

-The cold weather is leaving soon and it is time for me to follow my Dodgers all the way to a World Series again.
+The cold weather is almost gone and it is time for me to follow my Dodgers all the way to a World Series again…but this time…win.